Testing Wet Clutch Systems for Anti-Shudder Performance 2020-01-0560

-The wet clutch system (WCS) is a complex combination of friction plates, separator plates and lubricant.
-The basic function of the WCS is to transfer torque under various operating conditions such as slipping, shifting, start/launch and/or torque converter clutch operation.
-During these conditions the slope of the coefficient of friction versus slip speed ( µ-V ) curve must be positive to prevent shudder of the WCS.
-A test procedure is needed to evaluate the WCS over a durability duty cycle to monitor the µ-V curve slope and shudder potential.
-The clutch plates and fluid must be tested together and remain together during the test to evaluate as a WCS.
+The wet clutch system (WCS) is a complex combination of friction plates, separator plates and fluid (lubricant).
+The basic function of the WCS is to transfer torque under various operating conditions such as slipping, shifting, start/launch and/or torque converter clutch (TCC) operation.
+Under these conditions the slope of the coefficient of friction (μ or COF) versus slip speed (μ-v) curve must be positive to prevent shudder of the WCS, a highly undesirable condition in the lubricated friction system.
+An extended durability duty cycle test procedure is required to evaluate the WCS during which the μ-v curve is monitored for a negative slope, a condition indicating the potential for shudder.
+The friction plates, separator plates, and lubricant must be tested together and remain together during the test to be properly evaluated as a WCS.